In the Name of Allah, Most Gracious, Most Merciful.

 Responding to the question, Dr. Muzammil H. Siddiqi, former President of the Fiqh Council of North America, states:

-The Prophet (peace and blessings be upon him) is reported to have said: “Truly, there are nafahat (blessed seasons or days) in which your Lord vouchsafes plentiful mercy.
+The Prophet (peace be upon him) is reported to have said: “Truly, there are nafahat (blessed seasons or days) in which your Lord vouchsafes plentiful mercy.
 So, make sure that you make the best use of such seasons!”
 (At-Tabarani)

 A true believer should purify himself from the fleshly inclinations and the earthly desires and make his aspirations so high and beseech Allah for mercy in such blessed seasons which witness the abundant mercy of Allah.